amacrutherford/amacrutherford.github.io/_pages/about.md

 PhD Student at the University of Oxford focusing on mult-agent reinforcement learning for robotics.
 Supervised by Prof. Nick Hawes, Dr. Bruno Lacerda and Prof. Jakob Foerster.

-Also, I help organise the [Tolkien Lecture](https://tolkienlecture.org/) at Pembroke College and have fenced for the University.
+Additionally, I help organise the [Tolkien Lecture](https://tolkienlecture.org/) at Pembroke College and have fenced for the University.